TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 > [!NOTE]
 > Unless you have low disk space on your system drive, it is recomended to leave this as the default.

+### 7z Path

+An optional field containing the path to the 7-zip executable.
+This speeds up extraction for mods installed via `.7z` files.
 ---

 ## Packaging Settings